msteffan/fundamentals/01_chapter/04_exercise.md

 ![img](../assets/Graphics/where_to_find_terminal_spotlight.gif)

 Great!
-Now everyone who can see over your shoulder will think you&rsquo;re a badass hacker.
+Now everyone who can see over your shoulder will think you're a badass hacker.